fedoranimus/todoist-api/source/includes/_items.md

 Argument | Description
 -------- | -----------
-ids | List of the ids of the items to delete.
+ids | List of the ids of the tasks to delete (numbers or temp ids).

 ## Move an item